GP-Quinten/nba_career_prediction/README.md

   - Prediction (career > 5 years: yes/no)
   - Probability score
-  - Link to visualize feature importance analysis you will find more details on the decisions I made in the excel file `decision_log.xslx`.
+  - Link to visualize feature importance analysis

+You will find more details on the decisions I made in the excel file `decision_log.xslx`.
+Especially why we used logistic regression:
+- not missing values
+- clean data without many outliers
+- Gaussian distributions
+- not too many variables
+- easier to interpret

 ## Structure and Usage